PardeepChahar/Jenkins-Notes/index.md

 **************************************************************************************************************************************************

 Learning from Task 1
 1. How to configure docker
 2. How to create cloud node on jenkins
 3. How to build job on docker containers
 4. How to install and configure Webserver in docker container
-5. How to merge git branches from jenkins
+5. How to merge and then push git branches from jenkins